xXRochaXx/xXRochaXx/README.md

 ### Hi there 👋

-Sou o Lucas clse estou estudando git!
+Sou o Lucas e estou estudando git!

 <!--
 **xXRochaXx/xXRochaXx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.